Looking to add some heat to the dinner menu?

 Once upon a time, the only place you’d see chili peppers used would be in Mexican dishes, but that’s not the case anymore.
 Roasted chili peppers are delicious in salads.
 Fabulous in soups, on nachos, and in pasta dishes, chilies offer a sweet heat to a variety of meals.

 As you experiment with chili peppers, start on the lower end of the Scoville scale and make your way up until you reach the edge of your tolerance level.

-Here is one of my favorite new recipes featuring a chili pepper–Jalapeño Salmon and Brussels Sprouts from our BRAND NEW 10-Day Paleo Blitz:
+Here is one of my favorite new recipes featuring a chili pepper–Jalapeño Salmon and Brussels Sprouts:

 Jalapeño Salmon and Brussels Sprouts